-A. Hot gas (HIM)
+1. Hot gas (HIM)

-The hottest component, and the dominant one outside the disks of galaxies and into the IGM, is hot gas, or HIM.
+The hottest component, and the dominant one outside the discs of galaxies and into the IGM, is hot gas, or HIM.
 This gas is also found within the galactic disk in places where the gas has been shocked by supernova blast waves, and it may occupy several tens of percent of the volume of the galactic disk.

-Typical temperatures in this gas are 10^6 K or more.
-As these temperatures hydrogen is collisionally ionised, and numerous highly-ionised species of heavy elements are also present, for example O vi.
-The high temperatures ensure that the gas is able to expand easily until it reaches low densities, typically $\sim 10^{-3}$ cm-3 within the disk of the galaxy and even lower outside it.
+Typical temperatures in this gas are $10^6$ K or more.
+As these temperatures hydrogen is collisionally ionised, and numerous highly-ionised species of heavy elements are also present, for example O VI.
+The high temperatures ensure that the gas is able to expand easily until it reaches low densities, typically $\sim 10^{-3}$ cm-3 within the disc of the Galaxy and even lower outside it.

-At these temperatures the gas emits mostly in x-rays and UV, and by radio synchrotron emission from free electrons.
+At these temperatures the gas emits mostly in X-rays and UV, and by radio synchrotron emission from free electrons.
 X-ray emission also provides the main channel by which this gas is able to cool, although the cooling times can be extremely long due to the low densities.
 For much of the IGM, the cooling time is longer than the Hubble time.

-B. Warm ionised gas (WIM) / H II
+2. Warm ionised gas (WIM) / H II